wavesoft/CVMWeb/README.md

  * **.path** (Read-only) : The location of the daemon, as detected by the plugin
  * **.start()** : Manually start the daemon
  * **.stop()** : Manually stop the daemon

+If you try to access the functions from a non-privileged domain they will always return *HVE_NOT_ALLOWED (-10)*.

 ## Opting-in for daemon management